-It was well known during its 100 year reign for rich gold and silver production, as well as later for high grade lead and zinc used during WWI and WWII.
-The ore brought out of this mine and other Rocky Mountain mines helped form the West and prosperity to the U.S. Luckily, the Country Boy Mine preserves and showcases an important part of Colorado’s history.
+It was well known during its 100-year reign for rich gold and silver production, as well as later for high-grade lead and zinc used during WWI and WWII.
+The ore brought out of this mine and other Rocky Mountain mines helped form the West and prosperity to the U.S. The Country Boy Mine preserves and showcases this important part of Colorado’s history.

 Head inside a real gold mine just minutes from one of Colorado’s most popular mountain towns.
-In addition to touring the mine, guests can pan for gold, pet the burros, slide down a 55 foot ore chute, view the authentic mining relics and browse the general store.
+In addition to touring it guests can pan for gold, pet the burros, slide down a 55-foot ore chute, view the authentic mining relics, and browse the general store.

 General Store – Bring home some classic mining souvenirs, local books, wooden toys, mineral rocks, and enjoy the tasty rock candy.
 Local jewelry is available, as well as gold panning equipment.
 It keeps the same hours as the mine.

 Summit county’s newest winter attraction is a high-speed, adrenaline-charged trip down a mountain on a hammerhead racing sled.
 Country Boy Mine’s Alpine sledding course is nearly one Kilometer of snow-covered fun.

 Riders are taken up to the mine’s original 1881 entrance high above the valley by snowcat or sleigh and then shoot back down slopes of over 25% back to where they started through a number of huge snaking turns.